molvera3/CEPprogrammingguide/README.md

 # Starterpack TOOLKIT
 Here are some tools that I use daily that will help you to become a developer.

-- First, you'll an IDE (Integrated development environment) to write code.
+First, you'll an IDE (Integrated development environment) to write code.
+Here's the one which I used to start programming:
 * [Brackets](http://brackets.io/)